 If a student is requesting Transcription Services AFTER classes have started, or enrols in a new course AFTER classes begin LAS must receive a syllabus before proceeding with the request.

-If a student is requesting the service before classes start, the department will endeavour to acquire book lists.
+If a student is requesting the service before classes start, the department will endeavour to acquire book lists from the Bookstore.

 - Send notification by email, each term, informing students which Transcription Assistant is handling their file